Skip to main content

 7

-Select your method of authenticating to Salesforce and click either OAuth or Username and password.
+Select your method of authenticating to Salesforce: OAuth, JWT Bearer, Client Credentials, or **Username and password (deprecated) **.

 8